Former CenturyLink Employee Accuses Company of Running a Wells Fargo-Like Scheme

 Let's look at Wells Fargo, with all its money laundering and phony accounts, and they are doing better than ever, just like all the other crooked banks.
 Extortion works, eh?
 However CenturyLink, whoever thy are, is a two bit player.
 They can't bring down the economy like Wells Fargo can.
 So if the story is true, somebody might actually go to jail for it, but I doubt it.
 This kind of fraud is pretty standard stuff.

-Set the finance industry free (Score:2)
+Set the finance industry free (Score:3)

 This sounds like a perfect time for more deregulation.
 And maybe another round of bailouts.